 There's been a 10x increase in Seed-stage funds, with 2,380+ venture funds formed in the last 10 years alone.
 A new type of fund manager has emerged and evolved.

 Traditional venture capital funds tend to either be late-stage generalists or multi-stage funds that scale with assets under management.
 This has left a white space for general partners (GPs) to form as solo capitalists and non-consensus alpha specialists, opening up new opportunities for these types of active specialists rather than passive check-writers.

-We represent emerging fund managers with the following services:
+We represent active emerging fund managers who scale with their lawyers.

 Accelerators offer educational-driven curriculums where startups receive mentorship, education, and networking resources.
 Acceleration programs are typically more competitive than incubators and the principals like to work with early-stage startups that have already shown significant traction or product-market fit.
 Y Combinator is the most well known.